eclipse-hono/hono/example/readme.md

 If you do not want to install *Docker Compose* or simply want to have more fine grained control over the process you can also use plain *Docker* to run and wire up the images manually from the command line.

-##### Start RabbitMQ
+##### Start Dispatch Router

-In order to start a broker using [the official RabbitMQ image](https://hub.docker.com/_/rabbitmq/) run the following from the command line
+In order to start a broker using [Gordon Sim's Qpid Dispatch Router image](https://hub.docker.com/r/gordons/qpid-dispatch/) run the following from the command line

-    $ docker run -d --name rabbitmq -p 5672:5672 -p 15672:15672 -h rabbitmq rabbitmq:3-management
+    $ docker run -d --name qdrouter -p 15672:5672 -h qdrouter gordons/qpid-dispatch:0.6.0-beta2

-##### Start Hono Dispatcher
+##### Start Hono Server

-Once the *RabbitMQ* Docker image has been started using the command above the *Hono Dispatcher* image can be run as follows
+Once the *Dispatch Router* Docker image has been started using the command above the *Hono Server* image can be run as follows

-    $ docker run -d --name hono --link rabbitmq hono/dispatcher:0.1-SNAPSHOT
+    $ docker run -d --name hono --link qdrouter -p 5672:5672 hono/server:0.1-SNAPSHOT

-### Run Clients
+### Run Client

-Now that the required server components have been started you can run the example clients.
+Now that the required server components have been started you can run the example client.

-* `Client1_Sender` can send messages typed on the console to the *Hono Dispatcher* and also listens to messages received from the dispatcher and logs them to the console.
+The example client can be used to send telemetry messages typed on the console to the *Hono Server*.
+It can also be used to log uploaded telemetry messages to the console.

-* `Client2_Receiver` listens to messages sent to the *Hono Dispatcher*, e.g. using `Client1_Sender`, and prints them to the console.
+In order to receive and log telemetry messages uploaded to Hono, run the client from the `example` folder as follows:

+    $ java -jar target/hono-example-0.1-SNAPSHOT.jar --hono.server.host=localhost

-Set environment variable on Linux (**NOTE**: replace *localhost* with the IP address of the machine running the *RabbitMQ* broker)
+ **NOTE**: Replace `localhost` with the name or IP address of the host that the *Dispatch Router* is running on.
+If the *Dispatch Router* is running on `localhost` you can omit the option.

-    $ export AMQP_URI=amqp://localhost:5672

-or on Windows

-    $ set AMQP_URI=amqp://localhost:5672

-then run either `Client1_Sender` or `Client2_Receiver` from the `example/target` folder.

-    $ java -cp hono-example-0.1-SNAPSHOT-jar-with-dependencies.jar org.eclipse.hono.example.Client1_Sender
+In order to upload telemetry messages entered on the command line, run the client from the `example` folder as follows:

-    $ java -cp hono-example-0.1-SNAPSHOT-jar-with-dependencies.jar org.eclipse.hono.example.Client2_Receiver
+    $ java -jar target/hono-example-0.1-SNAPSHOT.jar --spring.profiles.active=sender --hono.server.host=localhost

+ **NOTE**: Replace `localhost` with the name or IP address of the host that the *Hono Server* is running on.
+If the *Dispatch Router* is running on `localhost` you can omit the option.

-### Start Hono Dispatcher using Maven
+### Start Hono Server using Maven

-If you want to start the *Hono Dispatcher* service from within your IDE or from the command line, e.g. in order to more easily attach a debugger or take advantage of hot code replacement with incremental compilation, you can follow the instructions below.
+You may want to start the *Hono Server* from within your IDE or from the command line, e.g. in order to more easily attach a debugger or take advantage of hot code replacement with incremental compilation.

-Set the following environment variables in order to make the *RabbitMQ* broker's host and port available to the *Hono Dispatcher* (make sure to replace the host and port with the host and port your broker is running on).
-On Linux use

-    $ export AMQP_URI=amqp://localhost:5672

-or on Windows use

-    $ set AMQP_URI=amqp://localhost:5672
+1. Start up the *Dispatch Router* Docker image as described above.

-Then run the following from the `dispatcher` folder using Maven
+1. Run the following Maven command from the `server` folder

-    $ mvn exec:java -Dexec.mainClass=org.eclipse.hono.dispatcher.EventDispatcherApplication
+    $ mvn spring-boot:run -Dhono.telemetry.downstream.host=localhost -Dhono.telemetry.downstream.port=15672

+**Note**: Replace `localhost` with the name or IP address of the host that the *Dispatch Router* is running on.